Grant-S-Z/Grant/content/post/Emacs 二三事.md

 ### Calibre {#calibre}

+I prefer local calibre.

-Type `cps` to start calibre-web in the virtual environment `calibre`.
+-   You can also choose typing `cps` to start calibre-web in the virtual environment `calibre`.

     Open your browser and navigate to <http://localhost:8083> for the OPDS catalog.

-The most complicated password for me.

 ### Dashboard {#dashboard}

-Dashboard 的 link 类型为 `widget-button`.
+Dashboard 的 link 类型为 `widget-button`. 可以通过这个 customize face.

 ### Elfeed {#elfeed}